Citations Affected: IC 6-3.1-13.

 (4) The capital investment attributable to the project.

-amount the average wage paid by the applicant. exceeds
+(5) The amount the average wage paid by the applicant exceeds the average wage paid:

 (6) The costs to Indiana and the affected political subdivisions with respect to the project.